erdogant/df2onehot/docs/source/Examples.rst

 	#  ['all_true' 'cat']]

 	# If we look at our one hot dense array, we notice that behind each column the sub-category is added.
-	# The column **Survived** is also split into but the True and False column are mutually exclusive.
-	# With the parameter ``excl_background`` we can ignore the labels that are put begin the columns.

 	print(results['onehot'])

 	#      Survived_0.0  Survived_1.0  Pclass_1.0  ...
 Embarked_Q  Embarked_S  all_true